bmolnar91/workbook/module_web_with_python.md

 #### What kind of HTTP status codes do you know?

-1xx: Informational - Communicates transfer protocol-level information.
+1. 1xx: Informational - Communicates transfer protocol-level information.
-2xx: Success - Indicates that the client's request was accepted successfully.
+2. 2xx: Success - Indicates that the client's request was accepted successfully.
-3xx: Redirection - Indicates that the client must take some additional action in order to complete their request.
+3. 3xx: Redirection - Indicates that the client must take some additional action in order to complete their request. ("You got redirected").
-4xx: Client Error - This category of error status codes points the finger at clients.
+4. 4xx: Client Error - This category of error status codes points the finger at clients.
-5xx: Server Error - The server takes responsibility for these error status codes.
+5. 5xx: Server Error - The server takes responsibility for these error status codes.

 #### What is a API?